Indian Institute of Information Technology, Tiruchirappalli

-Indian Institute of Information Technology Tiruchirappalli (IIITT) is a higher education academic and research institute located in Tiruchirappalli, Tamil Nadu, India.
-It is one of the Indian Institutes of Information Technology (IIITs) established under the non-profit Public-Private Partnership and is an funded by the Government of India, Government of Tamil Nadu and the Indian industry partners in the ratio of 50:35:15.
+Indian Institute of Information Technology Tiruchirappalli (IIIT-T) is a higher education academic and research institute located in Tiruchirappalli, Tamil Nadu, India.
+It is one of the Indian Institutes of Information Technology (IIITs) established under the non-profit Public-Private Partnership and is funded by the Government of India, Government of Tamil Nadu and the Indian industry partners in the ratio of 50:35:15.
 Industry partners include Tata Consultancy Services (TCS), Cognizant Technology Solutions (CTS), Infosys, Ramco Systems, ELCOT, and Navitas (Take Solutions).
 Together with the other IIITs, it has been granted the status of Institute of National importance in 2017.

 Campus

 Temporary campus

 IIIT Tiruchirappalli started functioning in 2013 in the premises of Bharathidasan Institute of Technology (BIT) Campus but it was shifted to National Institute of Technology, Tiruchirappalli (NITT) in 2016.
 The NITT resources such as Boys and Girls Hostels, Messes, Central Library, Sports Facilities, Swimming Pool, Hospital, Bank, Post Office, Canteen, Class rooms, Laboratories and Central Computing facilities are being shared with IIITT.
 Until June 2019, under the support of mentor director Dr. Mini Shaji Thomas, IIITT has been functioning at its peak by collaborating with NITT in terms of facilities being provided and participation in technical and cultural events hosted by NITT.
 In September 2019, IIITT shifted the hostel and sports amenities to K. Ramakrishna College of Engineering.
 On July 1, 2020, IIITT shifted its temporary campus to Oxford Engineering College (Dindugal - Pirattiyur highway).
 As of July 2021 IIITT is functioning completely from the permanent campus of IIIT Tiruchirappalli, Sethurapatti.
 IIITT has its own placement cell since 2017 and has been assisting students in obtaining placement offers from companies like TCS, Infosys, Modelon and few startups.